terrencepreilly/big-brother/README.md

 Some task which have to be done before this is fully usable:

 - [ ] Add a port which allows users to change the message sent.
-- [ ] Add a flag member which tells where the backend server is to be found.
+- [x] Add a flag member which tells where the backend server is to be found.
-- [ ] Add an endpoint to backend-python which, given site, returns all users and all timestamps/messages/etc.
+- [ ] Add an endpoint to backend-python which, given site, returns:
+  - [x] all users
+  - [ ] all timestamps
+  - [ ] all messages

 Some possible features in the future: